INTEGRATED DESIGN 1 - 2018/9

 - Introduce 2D engineering/technical drawing and 3D modelling using AutoCAD

-- Familiarise students with computer aided structural analysis
+- Familiarise students with conceptual structural design

 - Enrich students with concepts and considerations related to sustainable design